dp28/weather-type/README.md

 # weather-type

-A library for comparing and averaging weather type strings.
+A library for parsing weather type strings.

 ## Why